Interoperability and Data Sharing

 Projects on this Topic

-Through this project, awarded to Mathematica Policy Research, ACF seeks to learn more about how states and communities coordinate early care and education, family economic security, and/or other health and human services to most efficiently and effectively serve the needs...
+States and communities across the country have been exploring innovative ways to strengthen and align the programs that serve children and their families.
+One way to do this may be through coordinated service delivery.
+Through this project, awarded to Mathematica, ACF seeks to learn more about how states and communities coordinate early care and education, family economic security, and/or other health and human services to most efficiently and effectively support the well-being of low-income children and their families.